 What will the game look like?

-This is your concept art section.
+This is your concept art section of your Game Design Documents.
 This, at least in my experience, is a really important section for capturing those most memorable moments in your game.
 And if you’re anything like me, a visual image solidifies everything I’ve read about on paper.
-A description of the character or the landscape is useful but an image of it is invaluable.
+A description of the character or the landscape is useful but an image of it is invaluable – especially for the entire development team.

 Getting good concept art can take your Game Design Document from, “Okay I can kind of see what this game will be like,” to, “Ah, now I know exactly what this game is about.”
 The visual portion of your game is what users are going to be greeted with the most.
 It’s worth taking the time to plan out your game’s visual aesthetic.
 Also, another important part about this section is being able to draw menus and UI as well.
 It is a good idea to plan your UI along with your concept-art.
 Drawing what the buttons look like and where they will appear on the screen is a designing trick I’ve found very helpful.
-Otherwise, you’ll end up dropping a UI that doesn’t integrate into the game at all.
+Otherwise, you’ll end up dropping a UI that doesn’t integrate into the game at all – the bane of all game developers!

 Some concluding remarks